Previous Post: Sri Lanka’s Dambulla Cave Temple – A Treasure Trove of Buddhist Art

-Eventually we came to point where we crossed the river and started our gradual ascent on age-old village paths.
+Eventually, we came to a point where we crossed the river and started our gradual ascent on age-old village paths.
 Some stretches of the path were made with concrete or stone blocks as in the image below.
-On a couple of occasions the path would come to a fork and we would take one and wonder where the other led.
+On a couple of occasions, the path would come to a fork and we would take one and wonder where the other led.
 The most likely answer – to another village!
 These are clearly paths with a purpose and not wilderness trails.

 Not a lot of shade up on top of the ridge so the breeze was appreciated!
 We walked along the ridge, took lots of breaks to sip on water and enjoy the views – it was about 3:30 and we had spent about two and a half not too strenuous hours getting up there.

 Trip reports on the Manigala hike sometimes have images of tents inserted right about here.
 It seems that some groups spend the night up there before heading back down on the other side the next morning.
 I did see some evidence of tent spots not far from where our villager/guide is standing in the photo below.

 We would stay well hydrated and make our way down to the Illikumbura side later that afternoon.
 On our way back down we would pass through areas that had been cultivated and/or turned into grazing grounds.

 For some reason, I did not take any photos of our descent to the Illikumbura Forest Office.
 I do recall that the trail back down was much rougher than the path up to the ridge from the other side.
 Parts were quite steep with occasionally challenging footing.
 I made major use of my trekking poles – now a dozen centimetres longer – for the descent.
 Some without poles had trouble negotiating the path and every once in a while those in front would wait until the rest caught up.
 Making things easier was a dry as opposed to a wet and muddy path.